-The curriculum is designed to support a competency-based clinical education that prepares graduates to perform as an entry-level radiation therapist.
-The first-year courses introduce students to the health care industry, specifically radiation oncology.
-The second-year courses integrate these ideas into more advanced concepts.
+The curriculum is a competency-based clinical learning experience that prepare learners to perform as an entry-level radiation therapist.
+First-year Program courses strengthen knowledge of the health care industry, patient care, oncologic pathology, radiobiology, medical physics, sectional anatomy, and dosimetry.
+Second-year courses integrate these ideas into more advanced concepts encompassing clinical oncology, treatment planning, patient simulation, and treatment delivery.

 The Radiation Therapy Program is accredited by the Joint Review Committee on Education in Radiologic Technology (20 N. Wacker Dr., Suite 2850; Chicago, IL 60606-3182; 312-704-5300).